akalongman/ubuntu-configuration/README.md

 # Ubuntu Fixes
 These are solutions to fix problems I've encountered.

+## Ubuntu Infinite Login

+When you try to login to Ubuntu and it relogs you back into the login screen, this is an infinite loop.
+The only way I was able to fix it despite all the guides was combining a few of these together.

+The first step is to login to a terminal.

+    CTRL + ALT + F1  (Or F3)

+Next, Login as your user who must be able to run sudo.

+- **Home Folder Permissions**
+  - `ls -ld ~` should have these permission exactly as: `drwxr-xr-x`
+  - The user:group must be your, e.g. `john:john`
+  - To Fix: `sudo chmod 755 ~` and `sudo chown -R john:john ~`
+- **Temp Folder Permissions**
+  - `ls -ld /tmp` should have these permission exactly as: `drwxrwxrwt`
+  - The user:group must be `root:root` on `/tmp`
+  - To Fix: `sudo chmod a+wt /tmp`
+- **Xauthority Ownership**
+  - `ls -lta | grep .Xa` should be owned by your user, for example `john john`
+   - If it is `root root` or anything than your user/group it's wrong
+   - To Fix: `sudo chown jesse:jesse .Xauthority`
+- **Xsession Errors**
+  - This is just to make sure there are no syntax errors for your reference:
+    - To Check: `cat ~/.xsession-errors`
+    - You don't need to do anything if there are syntax errors, we will move the file
+- **Try Moving XAuthority**
+  - Sometimes it's as easy to moving Xauthority so a new is generated at login
+  - To Fix: `sudo ~/.Xauthority ~/.Xauthority.bak`
+- **Try Reconfiguring LightDM**
+  - Fix: `dpkg-reconfigure lightdm`, then select lightdm in the menu
+  - Lastly restart lightdm: `sudo service lightdm restart`
+- **Apt Auto Remove Problem**
+  - I read that it's possible `apt-autoremove` may accidentally remove `xubuntu-desktop`, `ubuntu-desktop` and LightDM reports no errors.
+    - The `ubuntu-desktop` will load the Unity interface
+    - The `xubuntu-desktop` will load a different interface I'm not familiar with
+    - To Fix: `sudo apt-get install ubuntu-desktop`
+  - **If you are using Gnome**, try following the post at [OMGUbuntu](http://www.omgubuntu.co.uk/2016/05/install-gnome-3-20-ubuntu-16-04-lts)
+    - After the Above Try: `sudo apt-get autoremove gnome-software && sudo apt-get install gnome-software`
+    - I was able to get Gnome-Classic working but not Gnome
+- **How to Ensure it Works**
+  - You might be able to login after one of the steps above if you don't reboot.
+However, to be certain, you want to reboot to ensure it is fixed, otherwise you'll be doing this over and over

 ## Sound Indicator Not Showing
 This appears in the top-right menu on Unity.
 Tested in 14/15.